Easy recipe for 12 Mini Lemon Cakes With Lavender Glaze

 Instructions

-3. Cream Butter and Sugar: In a large bowl, use an electric mixer to beat the softened butter and granulated sugar together on medium-high speed until light and fluffy, about 3-4 minutes.
+• Beat softened butter and sugar on medium-high speed until light and fluffy, about 3-4 minutes.

-4. Add Wet Ingredients: Beat in the eggs one at a time, mixing well after each addition.
-Then, mix in the vanilla extract and lemon zest.
+• Add eggs one at a time, then mix in vanilla extract and lemon zest.

-5. Alternate Mixtures: With the mixer on low speed, add the dry ingredients in three parts, alternating with the milk in two parts, beginning and ending with the dry ingredients.
-Mix until just combined; do not overmix.
+• Alternately add dry ingredients in three parts with milk in two parts, starting and ending with dry ingredients.
+Mix until just combined.

-7. Fill and Bake: Divide the batter evenly among the prepared muffin cups, filling each about two-thirds full.
-Bake for 18-20 minutes, or until a wooden skewer inserted into the center of a cake comes out clean.
+• Divide batter into muffin cups, filling each about two-thirds full.
+Bake 18-20 minutes, until a skewer comes out clean.

-8. Cool Cakes: Let the mini cakes cool in the tin for 5 minutes before transferring them to a wire rack to cool completely.
+• Cool in tin for 5 minutes, then transfer to wire rack to cool completely.

 Frequently Asked Questions